-This recipe developed after I stumbled across a recipe on Elana’s Pantry.
+This recipe was developed after I stumbled across a recipe on Elana’s Pantry.
 I was looking for something different to make as a mid-afternoon pick-me-up and these hit the spot!
 They are really soft, so make sure you keep them refrigerated or frozen until you want to eat them.
 They are similar to the LaraBars that you can find at the grocery store.

 Coupons and Freebies for Chocolate Energy Bars Recipe Ingredients